WISDEM/WOMBAT/docs/examples/examples_reference.md

-This example demonstrates the WOMBAT analysis portion of the 2025 doctoral dissertation by Nadezda Avanessova [^avanessova2025], which in part focuses on a comparison of ORE Catapult's COMPASS, WavEC's O&M Tool, and NREL's WOMBAT for offshore wind O&M. This example was originally run in v0.8.1, so some results will differ from what was published.
+This example demonstrates the WOMBAT analysis portion of the 2025 doctoral dissertation by Nadezda Avanessova [^avanessova2025], which in part focuses on a comparison of ORE Catapult's COMPASS, WavEC's O&M Tool, and NREL's WOMBAT for offshore wind O&M. This example was originally run in v0.8.1, and updated to v0.12, so some results will differ from what was published.

 ### `dinwoodie_validation.ipynb`